-Bechtel managed a team of architecture and engineering firms and worked closely with Alcan (now Rio Tinto Alcan), the owner, to incorporate the company’s proprietary process equipment and technology into the Alma project.
-The result is a facility that produces five times more aluminum than a nearby plant but requires only 35 percent more workers.
-The Alma smelter also is gentler on the environment, thanks to innovative emissions-reduction features developed by Alcan and implemented with Bechtel’s help.
+Bechtel managed a site team that peaked at over 4,500 workers, oversaw architecture and engineering firms and worked closely with Alcan to incorporate process equipment and technology into the smelter.
+The result was a facility that produced five times more aluminum than a nearby plant but required only 35 percent more workers.

 Furthermore, innovative emissions-reduction features developed by Alcan and implemented with Bechtel’s assistance reduced Alma’s environmental impact.

 Teamwork was crucial to the project’s progress as a combined group included Alcan’s employees in a single project execution team.
 This improved collaboration and communication for Alma, which was completed in 2000.

 With Alma and several other smelters located along the Saguenay River, Québec’s Saguenay region is often called “Aluminum Valley.”
 Optimal resources abounded for the smelter project: a nearby bauxite refinery, an efficient rail system, abundant hydropower electricity, and a skilled workforce.

 The owner’s refinery produces alumina from bauxite ore, which is shipped by rail to Alma for smelting.
 Alcan operated its own rail system, which Bechtel upgraded to increase capacity during the project.
 In addition, the project included improvements to the plant’s alumina storage and handling facilities.
 Furthermore, Bechtel helped to upgrade the transmission lines to supply the plant with 161 kilovolts of electricity.